-These procedures contain provisions intended to increase the effectiveness of debris removal operations and reduceFederal administrative costs.
-Although some provisions are most effective when used together, such as employing a Debris Management Plan in an accelerated debris removal operation, Subrecipients (Applicants) may elect to use one (1) or more of the procedures for their debris removal projects.
+These procedures contain provisions intended to increase the effectiveness of debris removal operations and reduce Federal administrative costs.
+Although some provisions are most effective when used together, Subrecipients (Applicants) may elect to use one (1) or more of the procedures for their debris removal projects.